-In the Bachelor of Commerce full-time and part-time Accounting, Finance and Systems courses (351) are complemented by concurrent studies in law, economics, information systems and finance.
+Accountancy is concerned with the provision of information for the management of economic resources and activities.
+The full-time and part-time courses in Accounting, Finance and Systems, leading to the award of the degree of Bachelor of Commerce in Accountancy (351), are complemented by concurrent studies in law, economics, information systems and finance.
 Students may qualify for professional recognition in accountancy, and by their selection from a wide range of electives acquire an additional specialization in information systems, finance or business administration.